 Another similar rock formation in West Virginia is Rock City at Cooper’s Rock State Forest, near Bruceton Mills, West Virginia.
 Its boulders also formed as a result of the differential weathering.

-“Bedrock weathers at different rates at different zones, so it leaves a bunch of weird rocks lying around, and you’re wondering: how the heck did that get here?”
+“Bedrock weathers at different rates at different zones, so it leaves a bunch of weird rocks lying around, and you’re wondering: how did that get here?”

 Additionally, the balanced rock formation at Blackwater Falls State Park in Tucker County is one house-sized boulder sitting on top of another, which occurred because one rock weathered away faster than the other.

-“So it looks like there’s this big balancing rock up there, but again, it’s just the differential rates of weathering of that particular sandstone bed,” Ashton says.
+“So it looks like there’s this big balancing rock up there, but again, it’s just the differential weathering rates of that particular sandstone bed,” Ashton says.

 The land was purchased in 1970 with funds from the Nature Conservancy and a donation from Mrs. Edwin G. Polan in memory of her son, Ronald Keith Neal, a local soldier killed in the Vietnam War.